-The above “Natively Secure” category is more about the mindset of how the operating system is developed and maintained, but also drives this Security Category.
+The above “Natively Secure” category is more about the mindset of how the operating system is developed and maintained, but it also drives this Security category.
 Chrome and the Chrome Device Management (CDM) Console win again, for the reasons mentioned under Chromebox Pros above.

 By “Kiosk Mode,” we mean:

 Can the device be configured from an administrative perspective to boot into the digital signage application— and only the digital signage application—protecting it from misuse for other applications?